my-tien/brainpuzzler/tutorial.md

 And thanks for your interest!
 In this tutorial you will learn how to help researchers uncover the mysteries of the brain with just a few mouse clicks.

-If you haven’t already done so, please follow the 1-minute introductory video to understand, what this is all about:
+If you haven't already done so, please follow the 1-minute introductory video to understand, what this is all about: [Brainpuzzler Introduction](http://youtu.be/letdtsUgIe4?rel=0)

-**Important:** the brainpuzzler jobs on microworkers.com require this tutorial as a prerequisite!
+**Important:** the brainpuzzler jobs on [microworkers.com](http://www.microworkers.com) require this tutorial as a prerequisite!

 Recognizing brain cells
 -----------------------